Best Practices for Time-Series Data Modeling: Narrow, Medium or Wide Table Layout

 There is no “one-size-fits-all” layout, and to put it into a common consultant answer: “It depends.”
 Look at your specific use case and decide on the pros and cons of the different layout aspects.
 Maybe you have different use cases with different benefits using different layouts.
 You may, for example, want to store IoT metrics from sensors differently from your infrastructure’s observability data.

 Whatever you do, just remember one thing, it is always possible to switch from one layout to another, but migrating isn’t simple.
 Never.
 If you’re unsure about the future, consider one of the simpler extensible layout options.

 If you want to start designing your hypertable today and improve your performance and user experience for time-series data while achieving impressive compression ratios, try self-hosting TimescaleDB for free.

-For an unparalleled cloud-native PostgreSQL for time series, events, and analytics, sign up for Timescale Cloud.
+For an unparalleled cloud-native PostgreSQL for time series, events, and analytics, sign up for Timescale.
 Spin up your first instance in minutes with a free 30-day trial; no credit card required.

 - Best Practices for Time-Series Data Modeling: Single or Multiple Partitioned Table(s) a.k.a.
 Hypertables